Should I grow my business?

 - lack of control

 - staff morale affected by increased workloads

 Below are some key pieces of advice to help you overcome the challenges and problems associated with growth.

 Poor planning is one of the main obstacles to growing a business.
 You should research the market you intend to break into thoroughly and don't set your sights too high.

 Financial planning is also vital.
 You have to invest money up front during the growth phase and the return on that investment can take a while to be realised.
 See more on financing growth and how to prepare a business plan for growth.

 Maintain business relationships

 It is also important that you don't forget to look after your existing customers while you are looking for new ones.
 Your competitors won't stop trying to take business away from you.
 Make sure you maintain your customer service levels and communicate with your customers regularly if it's appropriate to do so.
-See how to manage your customer care.

 Another common problem during business growth is poor control, especially in the supply chain.
 The relationship with your suppliers is likely to be under strain during the growth phase.
 You may require increased stock, raw materials and other assets, so you need to ensure you have systems in place to manage all of these.

 Manage and motivate staff